plops/cl-py-generator/example/110_gentoo/README.md

 # bit slow, try with less logging

 rsync -ahHAX --numeric-ids /mnt4/persistent/lower/ /mnt5/persistent_backupon20230903
-# this is 62GB and there isn't enough space on mnt5
+# this is 62GB and there isn't enough space on mnt5 (only 25GB)

+cd /mnt4
+mv persistent persistent_backup_on20230903

 ```
 - clion and bazel stuff can probably go